Steve Livingstone: Grimsby Town

 In October 1993, Livingstone was loaned out to Grimsby Town, with the deal being made permanent for a £140,000 fee two months later.
 Grimsby were a small club struggling to survive in the First Division under Alan Buckley.
-He was an instant hit at Blundell Park and his performances earned him respect amongst the "Mariners" fans, he formed notable impressive strike partnerships with Clive Mendonca, Jack Lester and Lee Nogan.
+He was an instant hit at Blundell Park, and his performances earned him respect amongst the "Mariners" fans.
+He formed strike partnerships with Clive Mendonca, Jack Lester and Lee Nogan.
 "Livvo", as he was known to Grimsby supporters, was able to use his frame and weight to make himself a handy target man and was a frequent goalscorer in his ten years with the club.
 Despite recording just seven home wins in 1993–94, Town remained safely in mid-table.
 They then finished tenth in 1994–95 under new manager Brian Laws.
 Livingstone was the club's joint-top scorer in 1995–96 with ten goals, along with Paul Groves.
 Grimsby were relegated at the end of the 1996–97 campaign, despite Livingstone scoring six goals in 34 appearances, including a brace against Sheffield United.

 With Alan Buckley returning as manager, the "Mariners" won immediate promotion in 1997–98 after beating Northampton Town 1–0 in the Second Division play-off final at Wembley.
 Grimsby also found success at Wembley in the Football League Trophy final after beating AFC Bournemouth 2–1 after extra time; Livingstone was a 55th-minute substitute for Daryl Clare.
 Throughout the campaign Livingstone hit nine goals in 59 games, scoring twice in clashes with Fulham, Leicester City, and Bristol Rovers.
 He played 30 games without scoring in 1998–99, as Town recorded an eleventh-place finish in the second tier.

 Livingstone played 34 games in the 1999–2000 campaign, as Grimsby finished two places above the relegation zone; he scored just two goals, both coming against Stockport County in the FA Cup.
 New manager Lennie Lawrence was appointed for the 2000–01 campaign, and Livingstone continued to be a key player, finishing as the club's top-scorer with seven goals in 36 games.
 His last four years with Grimsby were hampered by injury, and he only played a cameo role each season.
 He appeared in just three games in April in the 2001–02 season.
 On 17 August 2002, he collided badly with Derby County defender Danny Higginbotham and was knocked unconscious; this left Livingstone with a head injury that would see him out of action for a couple of months.
 His old target man status returned briefly, as he helped Grimsby edge a thrilling 6–5 win over Burnley in an impressive performance alongside fellow striker Steve Kabba.
 He posted 31 appearances in 2002–03, scoring three goals; however, Grimsby were relegated in last place.